Is Tor Legal? Can You Use Tor Browser Safely in 2023?

 Legal Use Cases of Tor Browser

-Here’s a list of some of the most common legitimate applications of Tor Browser:
+Tor users can use the Tor browser for many legitimate and legal purposes.
+Here’s a list of some of the most common legitimate applications of the Tor Browser:

-- Anonymous Web Communication and Cyber Security – Tor’s most popular use (among general web users) is anonymous web surfing, instant messaging, and social networking.
-Tor’s exit nodes (relays) scramble your web traffic and hide your IP address, making it difficult for anyone to trace you or analyze your traffic.
+- Communicating Anonymously – Tor’s most popular use (among general web users) is anonymous web surfing, instant messaging, and social networking.
+Tor’s exit nodes (relays) scramble your web traffic and hide your IP address, making it difficult for anyone to trace you or analyze your Internet traffic.

-- Using Onion Services – A popular legal use of Tor is to access certain “hidden services”, more commonly known as onion services.
-These are platforms that are only accessible via Tor, and are so to maintain anonymity.
+- Using Onion Services – A popular legal use of The Onion Router is to access certain “hidden services”, more commonly known as onion services.
+These are platforms that are only accessible via the Tor browser, and are so to maintain online anonymity.
 Platforms across categories such as commerce, entertainment, news, and communication exist.
-ProtonMail is a popular example of an onion service, although it can also be accessed without Tor.
+ProtonMail is a popular example of an onion service, although it can also be accessed without the Tor browser.

-- Privacy Protection – If you reside in a country with liberal cyber laws, you can safely use the Tor network to protect your privacy online.
+- Privacy Protection – If you reside in a country with strict cyber laws, you can safely use the Tor network to protect your privacy online and avoid network surveillance.
 This is similar to anonymous web communication but largely involves activities such as streaming, surfing the web, and general web consumption.

-- Accessing Darknet – Darknet or the dark web is often associated with illegal activities, but you can still explore this underground web for legal uses such as private software, video games, and decentralized networks including blockchain currencies like Bitcoin.
+- Accessing the Dark Web – Darknet or the dark web is often associated with illegal activities.
+However, you can still explore this underground web for legal uses such as private software, video games, and decentralized networks, including blockchain currencies like Bitcoin.

 - Blockchain Access – Carrying out blockchain transactions including in cryptocurrencies such as Bitcoin via Tor falls in a gray area but is largely considered legal.
-Since cryptocurrencies are now widely adopted around the world, using Tor to mine or deal in crypto is a safe, legitimate use of Tor .
+Since cryptocurrencies are now widely adopted around the world, using The Onion Router to mine or deal in crypto is a safe, legitimate use of the Tor browser.

-- Avoiding Tracking – While avoiding surveillance is part of the use cases listed above, avoiding tracking from websites and advertisers is another great problem that Tor solves.
-When you anonymize using the Tor network, advertisers find it hard to create an accurate picture of yours using the demographic and other data.
-This prevents targeted ads from reaching you.
+- Avoiding Online Tracking – While avoiding surveillance is part of the use cases listed above, avoiding tracking from websites and advertisers is another great problem that Tor solves.
+When you use Tor and the onion network, advertisers find it hard to create an accurate picture of yours using the demographic and other data.

 Illegal Use Cases of Tor Browser